CokeCookie/BootMoix/README.md

 # BootMoix

-Simple Shutdown/Reboot Homebrew for Nintendo Switch using libnx.
+simple shutdown/reboot homebrew for Nintendo Switch using libnx.
 It even has a scene-appropriate totally legit french name.
 Enjoy!

 This is a slightly modified version of a [libnx example](https://github.com/switchbrew/switch-examples) that uses calls to the bpc service to shutdown/reboot your Switch.